ucdavis/NamsterMobile/README.md

 # Installing the ASPNET5 runtime on a Mac

+**Note there is a bug with the Mac mono runtime that may cause an error running the web server.
+Hopefully this will be fixed soon**

 Follow the instructions at [Installing ASP.NET 5 On Mac OS X](http://docs.asp.net/en/latest/getting-started/installing-on-mac.html
 ).
 You'll need to install the mono runtime which you can do by following the "Install ASP.NET 5 with Visual Studio Code" instructions.